robdmc/consecution/README.md

 Have a broadcaster with one leg to company aggregator and other leg to filter/router between you and your parnter's aggregator as well as total revenue aggregator.
 I LIKE THIS SCENARIO.

+Types of Producer Nodes
+---
+* Producer(kind='pipe'|'http'|'manual')

+Types of Utility Nodes
+---
+* Broadcast([node-list]):
+* Rout([node-list], rout-func=round-robin)
+* Merge([node-list])
+* Chunk(batch-by=func-or-int)

+Robustness
+---
+* Non-robust:  no tuple tracking whatsoever
+* Confimation-only: Informs whether or not all tuples have been processed, but no information about which tuple(s) failed
+* Tracking-only: Keeps track of last N failed tuples, but does nothing else
+* Robust: Replays failed tuples through the system up to N times.